kdeldycke/kevin-deldycke-blog/content/posts/merging-git-outdated-subversion-fork.md

 slug: merging-git-outdated-subversion-fork
 title: Merging back Git changes to an outdated Subversion fork
 category: English
-tags: Git, GitHub, merge, OpenERP, Subversion
+tags: Git, GitHub, merge, OpenERP, Subversion, ERP

 When working on an OpenERP project for a customer, we (sadly too frequently) have to keep in its private SVN repository a local copy of a module.
 I feel quite dirty when doing so but I have to admit it's a pragmatic approach.
 Especially when you have to quickly add loads of customizations on a tight schedule.